- Python Basics

 Here is its sample output:

-Like Tuple, Set items are also unchangeable.
-That is, after initializing the set items, we can not change the item.
+Like tuples, set items are also unchangeable.
+That is, after initializing the set items, we cannot change the item.

-Like Dictionary, Set also don't allows any duplicate values.
+Set, like Dictionary, does not allow duplicate values.
 The program given below demonstrates it:

 marks = {89, 87, 94, 87}